-The proposed power plant was located at the existing Drax Power Station site in North Yorkshire generating electricity for export to the Electricity Transmission Network as well as capturing approximately 2 million tonnes of CO2 per year, some 90% of all CO2 emissions produced by the plant.
+The proposed power plant was located at the existing Drax Power Station site in North Yorkshire, generating electricity for export to the Electricity Transmission Network as well as capturing approximately 2 million tonnes of CO2 per year, some 90% of all CO2 emissions produced by the plant.

-Over 1,000 new construction jobs expected during construction and up to 60 full-time operational jobs at the new plant.
+There are over 1,000 new construction jobs expected during construction and up to 60 full-time operational jobs at the new plant.

 Public Consultation for the FEED Studies

-In late 2015, Drax announced that on conclusion of the project FEED study it no longer intends to invest in the project, but will retain a more limited role as the provider of the land, site services and shared infrastructure.
+In late 2015, Drax announced that after the project FEED study it no longer intends to invest in the project, but will retain a more limited role as the provider of the land, site services and shared infrastructure.
 Soon after, the UK Government announced the GB₤1 billion capital budget for the CCS Commercialisation Programme would no longer be available.
 The White Rose CCS Project has been put on hold since.